Ayms/node-gadgets/README.md

 Real-time extraction of HTML gadgets and associated properties from web pages based on given criterias.

-It can be used as a server, then parameters are passed in the URL, or directly as an independant node.js module.
+It can be used as a server or an API, then parameters are passed in the URL, or directly as an independant node.js module.

 ## Install :